Greg-R/T41EEE/README.md

 with the name Arduino_JSON, which is not the correct library.
 Install the library, and if you have the other dependencies for the V049.2 version, compilation will be successful.

+## How to Compile T41EEE

+T41EEE.5 was developed and compiled using Arduino IDE version 2.3.2 with the following
+configuration:

+1. Optimize is set to "Smallest Code" (Tools menu).
+2. CPU speed is set to 528 MHz (Tools menu).
+3. TeensyDuino version is 1.59.0.
+4. You will need to install Arduinojson which is currently version 7.0.4.

+Completing a FLASH erase of the Teensy is strongly recommended before uploading this new version.
+Remember to save to the SD card via the EEPROM menu EEPROM->SD command prior to erasing.

 ## Highlight of Changes included in T41EEE.5